naoyamuto/trySwift/README.md

 ## Code of Conduct

+* We can copy this one for now: https://github.com/iosdevcampdc/iosdevcampdc15.
+* I've set up an email info@tryswiftconf.com

 ## Convince Your Boss
 It can be hard to convince your boss to let you leave work to attend a pricey conference—so, to help you out, we've compiled a list of reasons to help you convince your boss: